caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 2. For each feature table resulting from step 1, using the input sequences (i.e., the ASV sequences), kmerize all sequences into kmers of length `kmer-size`. [^iab-database-searching]
    Use this information to create one kmer table per resampled feature table.
    This will result in `n` feature tables, where the features are kmers (instead of ASVs, as in the input feature table).
-3. Compute the user requested alpha and beta diversity metrics on each of the kmer tables resulting from step 2. [^forum-diversity-metrics]
+3. Compute the user-requested alpha- and beta-diversity metrics on each of the kmer tables resulting from step 2. [^forum-diversity-metrics]
    The metrics computed by default are:
     * Alpha diversity
       * Shannon's diversity index (a quantitative measure of community richness)